Is a Correction Looming Ahead for NortonLifeLock Inc. (NLOK)

 Credit Suisse gave a rating of “Neutral” to NLOK, setting the target price at $24 in the report published on March 16th of the current year.

-During the last 5 trading sessions, NLOK fell by -1.86%, which changed the moving average for the period of 200-days by +12.32% in comparison to the 20-day moving average, which settled at $25.20.
-In addition, NortonLifeLock Inc. saw 19.10% in overturn over a single year, with a tendency to cut further gains.
+During the last 5 trading sessions, NLOK rose by +1.24%, which changed the moving average for the period of 200-days by +17.89% in comparison to the 20-day moving average, which settled at $25.11.
+In addition, NortonLifeLock Inc. saw 21.80% in overturn over a single year, with a tendency to cut further gains.

 Insider Trading